Chaseway132/mwanachi-charity-dao/README.md

 - Transparent voting and execution process
 - All transactions are permanently recorded on the blockchain

+## Troubleshooting

+### Common Issues with Local Networks

+1. **MetaMask Connection Issues**:
+   - Ensure you're using the correct RPC URL and Chain ID
+   - Reset your MetaMask account if you switch between networks
+   - Clear your browser cache if you experience persistent issues

+2. **Ganache-Specific Issues**:
+   - Make sure Ganache is running before deploying contracts
+   - Check if the mnemonic in your config matches Ganache's
+   - Verify the RPC server is accessible (no firewall blocking)

+3. **Hardhat Network Issues**:
+   - Ensure no other process is using port 8545
+   - Reset the Hardhat network if you encounter nonce issues
+   - Clear MetaMask transaction history if needed

+### Getting Test Ether

+- **For Hardhat**: The default accounts come pre-funded
+- **For Ganache**: Use the pre-funded accounts shown in the Ganache UI
+- Import the private keys from either network into MetaMask to access the funds

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.